kartik-venugopal/aural-player/README.md

 - An app version for iOS (may only support iPadOS) ...
 TBD
 - A new single-window "Unified" app mode on macOS
 - Ability to play online streams ? ...
 TBD
+- Plug-in architecture for visualizations (enabling developers to use / share custom visualizations) ? ...
+TBD
 - A new app setup screen on first app launch
 - Improved UI aesthetics
 - More Apple-recommended user interface elements and styling